Washington, DC Fraud Attorney

-To start with, DC law breaks up fraud crimes into first and second degree.
-First degree fraud requires the government to prove three elements:
+DC law breaks up fraud crimes into the first and second degrees.
+A first-degree fraud conviction requires the government to prove three elements:

 - The person must have the “intent to defraud or obtain property by means of false or fraudulent pretense, representation, or promise.”
-Bottom line the conduct must be accompanied by a mindset or mens rea where the individual specifically intends to lie or trick another to obtain something of value.
+The bottom line is that the conduct must be accompanied by a mindset where the individual specifically intends to lie or trick another to obtain something of value.

 - Finally, the person must succeed in either obtaining something of value or causing another to lose something.
 That means the fraud must be successful to complete the crime in the first degree.

-Fraud in the second degree is basically the same crime minus the third element.
-In other words, fraud in the second degree need not be successful.
-It could be considered trying or attempting to defraud someone but not actually obtaining the goods or services or causing the person to actually lose property.
-Typical fraud crimes can involve counterfeit or stolen checks.
-While identity theft is a separate crime, there is some overlap between the two.
-The bottom line is if someone lies or deceives someone else to get money or something else of value from that person, it’s likely a fraud was committed.
+Fraud in the second degree is basically the same crime as first-degree fraud, minus the third element.
+In other words, fraud in the second degree does not need to be successful.
+It could be considered trying or attempting to defraud another person but not actually obtaining the goods or services or causing the person to actually lose property.

 Like first-degree fraud, second-degree fraud is also split into a felony and a misdemeanor depending on the circumstances.
 If the property involved with the fraud is worth more than $1,000, the charge will be a felony.
 If convicted of felony second-degree fraud, you could face up to 3 years in prison and a fine of up to twice the value of the property.
 If the property involved in the fraud is worth less than $1,000, the charge will be a misdemeanor.
 If convicted of misdemeanor second-degree fraud, you could face up to 180 days in prison and a fine of up to $1,000.